sahajasegu/Netflix-Content-Analysis-EDA-with-Python/README.md

 * Visual summaries of content types, genres, certifications, and country-wise trends.
 * Clear understanding of audience-focused content curation patterns on Netflix.
 * Insightful foundation for recommendation engines, content strategy, or user preference studies.

----

-You're all set—just paste this into your `README.md` on GitHub!
-Let me know if you want a preview or markdown file.